opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 }
 ```

-#### Load Balanced Endpoints
-If clients for your source cluster hit a load balanced endpoint that routes to your nodes, it may also be beneficial to add the same `migrationMSKSecurityGroup` to this endpoint to allow making requests to this endpoint from the Migration Console

 ## Tearing down CDK
 To remove all the CDK stack(s) which get created during a deployment we can execute a command similar to below
 ```shell